antsand/bc_challenge/README.md

 - The css file is generated and saved in public/css/main.css

-## Unit Testing:
+## Testing:
-Currently we do end to end testing using cypress
+- Currently we do end to end testing using cypress
-To install cypress - npm install cypress --save-dev The test script is located at: fishfry_spec.js in the root folder.
+- To install cypress - npm install cypress --save-dev
+- The test script is located at: fishfry_spec.js in the root folder.
 Once cypress is installed fishfry_spec.js needs to be copied over to the cyress testing folder.
-This step can be implemented using CI/CD scripts.
+- This step can be implemented using CI/CD scripts.

 In integration testing we test 6 cases:

+The objective for an end-to-end integration is to test if the whole system works as described.
+We want to check if the elements on the website work well.
+Integr44ation testing will also check if the server is responding correctly.
+By doing integration testing, we technically test every component and active feature of the application.

+Both the API, PHP code, and Vue are tested.

-Test 1 tries to delete all records and starts from a clean slate.
+- Test 1 tries to delete all records and starts from a clean slate.
-Test 2 clikcs on Add a boat and a guide, and see if it is added to the record Test 3 tries to add duplicate boat and check for an error Test 4 tries to add a duplicate guide and check for an error Test 5 changes the status from docked to maintenance, refreshes the page and sees if they status has been updated.
+- Test 2 clikcs on Add a boat and a guide, and see if it is added to the record
+- Test 3 tries to add duplicate boat and check for an error
+- Test 4 tries to add a duplicate guide and check for an error
+- Test 5 changes the status from docked to maintenance, refreshes the page and sees if they status has been updated.
-Test 6 Opens the 'Add a boat' dialog and closes it to see if the popup functionality works.
+- Test 6 Opens the 'Add a boat' dialog and closes it to see if the popup functionality works.

 ![End to end integration testing](https://raw.githubusercontent.com/antsand/bc_challenge/master/public/img/test_logs.jpg)

+Things to be done in testing:
+Beyond integration testing, in the future it is important to add unit test for both the backend server and frontend Vue code.

+For the backend php code, test if:
+- CRUD - Create, read, update and delete works for the status controller.
+- Check if the api files exist, and if they do not, what should be done and how the error is handled

+For the frontend Vue code, test if:
+- The component logic works as expected.
+Is it able to render the dom element.
+- Check if it is able to retrive data from the server using ajax.
+If not, how is the error handled.
+- Check if each method works the way it is supposed to.
+If it needs to manipulate a dom element, check if the elemnt is manipulated after the function is executed.